Manage Your Dog’s Shedding with These Helpful Insights

 RAFFI OHANIAN • March 25, 2022

-Have you ever wondered why dogs shed or how to keep them from shedding without mobile grooming in NYC?
+Have you ever wondered why dogs shed or how to keep them from shedding without mobile grooming in Happy Hounds?
 When you own a dog, especially a dog with a medium or long hair coat, it’s almost inevitable that a few handfuls of hair will make their way into your clothing, on your furniture, and perhaps even in your food.

 Shedding is the natural process by which a dog gets rid of old, dead hair.
 This can be frustrating for pet owners, but there are many things you can do at home to slow down or even stop the shedding process entirely.